-Users who have Nvidia Graphics card installed in their PCs have always had the options to tweak certain graphic settings by using the Nvidia Control Panel.
+Users who have Nvidia Graphics card installed in their PCs have always had the option to tweak certain graphic settings by using the Nvidia Control Panel.
 However, sometimes an issue appears where the Nvidia Control Panel is nowhere to be found and that is definitely a problem.

 There are several ways to get back the Control Panel but some of these solutions may appear long and complicated.
 Either way, you will need to follow through the rest of the article in order to locate the solutions which should fix the problem for you.